Mountain Gorilla Habitat. 4 places you’ll see gorillas in Africa

-Where do mountain gorillas live?
-It is well known that mountain gorillas are a critically endangered animal species.
+Mountain gorillas are one of the most endangered animal species in the world.
 This brings to mind the questions of where mountain gorillas live and what climate they live in.

 Mountain gorillas cannot survive in the captivity of a zoo.
 The gorillas in zoos are the western lowland gorillas.
 Why one subspecies would survive and another can not is hard to say.
 This is why all the mountain gorillas live in the Wild and nowhere else.